home-assistant/home-assistant.io/source/_components/freedns.markdown

 ha_release: 0.67
 ---

-With the `freedns` component you can keep your [FreeDNS](https://freedns.afraid.org) record up to date.
+With the `freedns` integration you can keep your [FreeDNS](https://freedns.afraid.org) record up to date.

 ## {% linkable_title Setup %}